dragon-fire-fly/german-idiom-quiz/README.md

 - `saveScoreBtn`
     - allows the user to save their score, if desired

-### Other features:
-- English equivalent feature
-    - the user is shown an equivalent English idiom or phrase, where one is available

 [Back to Top](#german-idiom-quiz)

 ## Features Left to Implement